-Population numbers drop quite dramatically after these three countries.
-Most of the remaining countries are archipelagos made up of many remote islands.
-Fiji and the Solomon Islands are relatively well-known and have fairly substantial populations of 912,241 and 623,281, respectively, but other island nations, such as New Caledonia (279,821), Tonga (109,008) and Palau (21,964), are much smaller.
-The smallest islands in Oceania are Niue in the South Pacific Ocean, around 2400 km northeast of New Zealand, and Tokelau, a remote group of atolls in the South Pacific Ocean, located between Hawaii and New Zealand, with a tiny population of just 1,319.
+The three most populous countries of Oceania are Australia (24.7 million), Papua New Guinea (8.4 million), and New Zealand (4.7 million).
+Population numbers drop quite dramatically after these three countries, as most of the remaining countries are small islands and archipelagos.
+Fiji and the Solomon Islands are relatively well-known and have fairly substantial populations of 912,241 and 623,281, respectively, but other island nations, such as New Caledonia (279,821), Tonga (109,008) and Palau (21,964), are much smaller in scale.
+The smallest islands in Oceania are Niue, which lies around 2400 km northeast of New Zealand, and Tokelau, a remote group of atolls located between Hawaii and New Zealand, with a tiny population of just 1,319.

 Oceania also includes a number of territories which are not recognized as full countries by the United Nations.